Nintendo Switch Price And Release Date Leaked By Two Online Retailers

 This potential Nintendo Switch price and release date leak comes before the scheduled Nintendo Switch Presentation 2017 on January 12 at 11 PM ET/8 PM PT, which will supposedly reveal more details about the Nintendo Switch.

-…further details regarding the company’s new Nintendo Switch home gaming system will be shared in the Nintendo Switch Presentation 2017, a live presentation for invited media, analysts and trade partners in Tokyo on 13th January.
+“…further details regarding the company’s new Nintendo Switch home gaming system will be shared in the Nintendo Switch Presentation 2017, a live presentation for invited media, analysts and trade partners in Tokyo on 13th January.

-Other leaks and rumors about the Nintendo Switch come from the reports of Tech Times such as the information that the Switch will come with non-removable batteries, and Bluetooth and 5 GHz Wi-Fi ac support.
+Other leaks and rumors about the Nintendo Switch come from the reports of Tech Times, such as the information that the Switch will come with non-removable batteries, and Bluetooth and 5 GHz Wi-Fi ac support.

 The Nintendo Switch is also rumored to receive a third version of the Pokemon Sun and Moon, a new 3D Mario, and a port of The Elder Scrolls V: Skyrim.